baljash-cheema/The-Hungry-Hornets/checkpoint5/README.md

 e.
 What is the sustained count of [X]?
 f.
 What is current salary of [X]?

+SQL code for our table:
+This is found under src/cp5.sql and can be run to re-create the table we used to train our model to answer questions on.

 How to run our notebook:
 You will find the notebook under /src titled Checkpoint5.ipynb.
 Please load this in colab and run all cells.

-How to test code:
+How to test our code:
-Need to give test queries